 Entering this market can have its many risks however, it can have its many rewards.
 Tackling this market is a big leap, Primasia can be your guide to the Chinese market every step of the way with our one-stop-shop China services.
 For more information please visit the Primasia Corporate Services website and learn more about company registration services in Asia, as well as a wide range of corporate services we offer.

 Primasia Corporate Services is a Hong Kong based corporate services provider that has been supporting its clients in Asia for over three decades.
-Among several of our services, Primasia Hong Kong (Primasia) offers our clients Online Accounting services, China Company Incorporation services, Virtual CFO services, MPF Filing services, Profit tax filing services, Employment return filing services, Wholly Foreign Owned Enterprise (WFOE) incorporation and registration services etc. One of our services which we are proud to be offering our clientele is our investment visa and working visa Hong Kong services.
+Among several of our services, Primasia Hong Kong (Primasia) offers our clients Online Accounting services, China Company Incorporation services, Virtual CFO services, MPF Filing services, Profit tax filing services, Payroll Outsourcing Hong Kong, Employment return filing services, Wholly Foreign Owned Enterprise (WFOE) incorporation and registration services etc. One of our services which we are proud to be offering our clientele is our investment visa and working visa Hong Kong services.

 Connect with Primasia Corporate Services Limited